How to Clean Car Battery Corrosion? Here Are 3 Simple Steps for You

 2. Secondly, you need 2 tablespoons of water to pour on each terminal.
 After pouring water, you will see the baking soda reacting and bubbles will appear ferociously from the chemical reaction.

-The chemical reaction between the mixture of acidic corrosion + baking soda + water on the terminals of car battery will neutralise the acid, thus it is safe for you to handle.
+The chemical reaction between the mixture of acidic corrosion + baking soda + water on the terminals of car battery will neutralize the acid, thus it is safe for you to handle.

 3. Do the same procedure on cable ends.
 You repeat the same procedure on the battery cable ends.